Tap/Click ‘find listings’ for a detailed search – or just have a browse.

-Christ's College was first established as God's House in 1437 by William Byngham, a London parish priest, for training grammar school masters.
+Christ's College, Cambridge, was first established as God's House in 1437 by William Byngham, a London parish priest, for training grammar school masters.
 However, its site was needed for King’s College, so it had to move to its present location in 1448.
 Lady Margaret Beaufort, mother of King Henry VII, decided to enlarge God's House and in 1505 the College was re-founded as Christ's College.
 Lady Margaret has been honoured ever since as the Foundress.
 You can spot her coat of arms on the gatehouse and as pictured.
-Christ's became one of the leading Puritan colleges of Elizabethan Cambridge.
-In 1625 it admitted the young John Milton.
-The Garden still boasts what is known as 'Milton's Mulberry Tree'.
-Charles Darwin is another famous old boy.
-Further noted alumni include JH Plumb, Lord Louis Mountbatten, Simon Schama, Roy Porter, Colin Dexter, CP Snow, Rowan Williams and Sacha Baron Cohen.
+The Beaufort family motto, 'Souvent me Souvient' is usually translated as ‘I often remember’, but can also be thought of as ‘Forget me Not’.